Locally compact, $\omega_1$-compact spaces

 We now have a negative answer to the second part of Question \ref{1.1}.

 \begin{thm} Assume the PID and $\frak b > \A_1$.
 Then every locally compact, $\w_1$-compact, normal space of cardinality $\A_1$ is $\s$-countably compact. \end{thm}

 \begin{proof} In a locally compact space, character $\le$ cardinality.
-Lemmas \ref{a1} and \ref{b} and $\w_1$-compactness give us alternative $(1^-)$ Theorem \ref{tri1}.
+Lemmas \ref{a1} and \ref{b} and $\w_1$-compactness give us alternative $(1^-)$ of Theorem \ref{tri1}.
 The closure of each $Y_n$ is easily seen to be pseudocompact (i.e., every continuous real-valued function is bounded).
 In a normal space, every closed pseudocompact subspace is countably compact, cf. \cite[17J 3]{W}.
 So the closures of the $Y_n$ witness that $X$ is $\s$-countably compact. \end{proof}

 As shown in \cite{EN}, the hypothesis of normality in Theorem \ref{Tri2} can be greatly weakened to ``Property wD''.
-Also, the proof of Theorem \ref{Tri2} clearly extends to show that every locally compact, $\w_1$-compact space of character $< \frak b$ is $\s$-countably compact.
+Also, the proof of Theorem \ref{Tri2} clearly extends to show that every normal, locally compact, $\w_1$-compact space of cardinality (or even Lindel\"of number) $< \frak b$ is $\s$-countably compact.
 However, this may be a very limited improvement: the PID implies $\frak b \le \aleph_2$.
 This is a theorem of Todor\v{c}evi\'c, whose proof may be found in \cite{MZ}.

 The axioms used in Theorem \ref{Tri2} follow from the Proper Forcing Axiom ($PFA$) and hold in $PFA(S)[S]$ models.
 Each of these models is formed from a $PFA(S)$ model by forcing with a coherent Souslin tree $S$ that is part of the definition of what it means to be a $PFA(S)$ model.
 The rest of the definition states that every proper poset $P$ that does not destroy $S$ when it is forced with, has the following property.
-For every family of $\le \A_1$ $\uparrow$-dense, $\uparrow$-open sets, there is a $\downarrow$-closed, $\uparrow$-directed subset of $P$ that meets them all. \footnote{The notation is as in \cite{F}.
+For every family of $\le \A_1$ $\uparrow$-dense, $\uparrow$-open sets, there is a $\downarrow$-closed, $\uparrow$-directed subset of $P$ that meets them all.\footnote{The notation is as in \cite{F}.
 It is the ``Israeli" notation, whereby stronger conditions are larger.
 The topology to which it refers is the one where each $p \in P$ has the one basic neighborhood $\{t: t \ge p\}$.} The PFA is similarly defined by omitting all mention of $S$.
 What remains is very similar to the well-known definition of Martin's Axiom $(MA)$; the only difference is that $MA$ uses ``ccc'' instead of ``proper.''

 In this paper, we will use a slight abuse of language with expressions like $PFA(S)[S]$ and $MM(S)[S]$ as though they were axioms.
 The latter is defined like the former, but with ``semi-proper'' in place of ``proper.''